topherhunt/cheatsheets/elixir/phoenix.md

     = select f, :field_name, [{"label", val}, ...], prompt: "Select one", class: "classes" = error_tag f, :field_name
     = submit "Submit", class: "classes"

+# Contexts

+* Every subfolder under lib/[app]/ is a context.
+There are no longer subfolders here that aren't contexts of your application.
+It's the new organizing principle (apart from the web sub-app which is its own standard-structure context).
+* Once you get the context boundary and name roughly right, as you call functions on that context from the outside world, you can sense the right-ness; that context feels like the right, expressive way to communicate what the code is trying to do.
+* A high-traffic production Phoenix app (for local event announcements & registrations) has ended up with the following contexts: auth, email, faq, newsletter, pdf, registration, ticketing, support.
+The lead dev finds those boundaries very clean & natural.
+* Guideline: Only the Context modules should reference Ecto.Query or Repo.

 ## Ecto, schemas, Repo